 Employee scheduling tips to follow

 Now that we’ve discussed some of the most common scheduling issues, let’s talk about how to manage staff scheduling for a seamless workflow.

-Here are six solutions to solve your work scheduling issues.
+Here are seven solutions to solve your work scheduling issues.

 1. Hire enough employees